christianthindberg/OsloMetro/README.md

     - AiS (aktivitet i sporet/activities on the railroad tracks) (not implemented)
     - Beacon positioning: signals from beacons for train positioning outside area covered by CTS (i.e. at Ryen)

-    The producers are standard Kinesis producers that send their data to a designated AWS Kinesis stream.
+    The producers are standard Kinesis producers that send their data to a d

+    3esignated AWS Kinesis stream.
 See aws documentation on github for details.
     Producers should be kept as basic as possible, but with an emphasis of fault tolerance

 Consumers   Nodejs/multilang daemon on AWS Elastic Beanstalk